KevinAst/astx-redux-util/src/docs/guide/fullExample.md

 3. The placeboReducer is slightly different than lodash.identity in that it defaults the state parameter to null.

-   This avoids following Redux.combineReducers() issues:
+   This avoids the following Redux.combineReducers() issues:

    - with NO curHash entry ...
          WARNING: